-• By letter issued at my direction, Respondent was informed that it had until December 14, 2018, to file a response to CTP's Motion to Compel Discovery.
-Respondent did not defend its action; and

-1 I note that on March 26, 2019, Respondent sent an untimely response by email, which did not address the basis of CTP's Motion to Impose Sanctions.

-• By Order of February 20, 2019, I informed Respondent that it had until March 4, 2019, to file a response to CTP's Motion to Impose Sanctions.
+- By letter issued at my direction on March 1, 2019, Respondent was informed that it had until March 8, 2019, to file a response to CTP's Motion to Compel Discovery.
+Respondent did not defend its action; and - By letter issued at my direction on April 17, 2019, Respondent was informed that it had until May 2, 2019, to file a response to CTP's Motion to Impose Sanctions.
 Respondent did not defend its action.

-I find that Respondent failed to comply with orders and procedures governing this proceeding, failed to defend its case, and, as a result, interfered with the speedy, orderly, and fair conduct of this proceeding.
+I find that Respondent, through counsel, failed to comply with orders and procedures governing this proceeding, failed to defend its case, and, as a result, interfered with the speedy, orderly, and fair conduct of this proceeding.
 I conclude that Respondent's conduct establishes a basis for sanctions pursuant to 21 C.F.R. § 17.35, and that sanctions are warranted.

 The harshness of the sanctions I impose must relate to the nature and severity of the misconduct or failure to comply.
 21 C.F.R. § 17.35(b).
 Here, Respondent failed to comply with two of my orders, despite my explicit and repeated warnings that its failure could result in sanctions.
 I specified that those sanctions may include striking its Answer and "issuing an Initial Decision and Default Judgment finding Respondent liable for the violations listed in the Complaint and imposing a civil money penalty."
-January 7, 2019, Order to Compel Discovery.
-Respondent also failed to defend its actions, despite my express reminders of the opportunity.
+April 4, 2019 Order to Compel Discovery.
+Respondent, through counsel, also failed to defend its actions, despite my express reminders of the opportunity.
 Respondent's repeated misconduct interfered with the speedy, orderly, or fair conduct of this proceeding.
 I find that Respondent's actions are sufficient to warrant striking its Answer and issuing a decision by default, without further proceedings.
 21 C.F.R. § 17.35(b), (c)(3).
 Accordingly, I strike Respondent's Answer.
 21 C.F.R. § 17.35(c)(3).

-II.
+III.
 Default Decision

 Striking Respondent's Answer leaves the complaint unanswered.
-Therefore, I am required to issue an initial decision by default, provided the complaint is sufficient to justify a penalty.
+Therefore, I am required to issue an initial decision by default, provided that the complaint is sufficient to justify a penalty.
 21 C.F.R. § 17.11(a).
 Pursuant to 21 C.F.R. § 17.11(a), I am required to "assume the facts alleged in the complaint to be true" and, if those facts establish liability under the Act, issue a default judgment and impose a civil money penalty.
 Accordingly, I must determine whether the allegations in the complaint establish violations of the Act.